mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/vue_refs_focus_management/index.md

 ## Vue lifecycle methods

-Next, we need to move focus to the edit form’s `<input>` element when the "Edit" button is clicked.
-However, because our edit form is in a different component to our "Edit" button, we can't just set focus inside the "Edit" button’s click event handler.
+Next, we need to move focus to the edit form's `<input>` element when the "Edit" button is clicked.
+However, because our edit form is in a different component to our "Edit" button, we can't just set focus inside the "Edit" button's click event handler.
 Instead, we can use the fact that we remove and re-mount our `ToDoItemEditForm` component whenever the "Edit" Button is clicked to handle this.

 So how does this work?
 Well, Vue components undergo a series of events, known as a **lifecycle**.
 This lifecycle spans from all the way before elements are _created_ and added to the VDOM (_mounted_), until they are removed from the VDOM (_destroyed_).